katydecorah/katydecorah.github.io/code/_posts/2014-01-30-power-up-preloader.md

 <figcaption>Demonstration of elements.</figcaption>
 </figure>

-## You best customize
+## Make it scalable

 Like my other pens, I also made this one scalable.
 Try changing `$size` in the Sass.
-I added a few conditions for when `$size` is less than 4em, because when \$size is teeny the positioning gets thrown off.
-To help it along, I added a `background-color` to `.battery` to hide the pixel off-ness.
+I added a few conditions for when `$size` is less than `4em`, because when `$size` is teeny the positioning gets thrown off.
+To help it along, I added a `background-color` to `.battery` to hide the pixel misalignment.

 The color of the battery and background will adjust according to `$accent`.
 Darkish grays look pretty dope.